Divyant-Jayakumar/Secure-File-Transfer-System/README.md

 * User registration & recognition of existing users: new users asked to register by giving username and old users are welcomed back - found using client ip
 * File upload & download with password protection per file
 * File listing: view all files stored on the server
-* Overwrite protection: prompts before overwriting an existing file
+* Overwrite protection: prompts before overwriting an existing file.
+Doesnt allow two users to have file with same name.

 How it works:
 When the server starts, it creates a TCP socket and binds it to the host’s IP address (Wildcard address).
 It is configured to listen on all available network interfaces, allowing it to accept connections from any network the host machine is connected to.
 The server also prints all available IP addresses along with their corresponding network interfaces for reference.